State of the World

 The foundations of democracy - equal protection, minority rights, and a fair, impartial judiciary - have rapidly crumbled away in much of the United States, as plainly predicted by the nation's Founders, and the end of democracy ends the rule of law.
 An appalling number of politicians violate human rights.
-Out of 321 million citizens, roughly fifty-two percent of U.S. Americans live in a state with good state human rights protection or better, relatively-speaking, and 32 out of 50 states do not meet the requirements of a democracy and many contain a significant number of responsible officials guilty of genocide.
-If you do not factor in mistreatment by the federal government, fifteen are functioning states that treat our people as human beings.
+Out of 321 million citizens, roughly fifty-seven percent of U.S. Americans live in a state with good state human rights protection or better, relatively-speaking, and 31 out of 50 states do not meet the requirements of a democracy and many contain a significant number of responsible officials guilty of genocide.
+If you do not factor in mistreatment by the federal government, sixteen are functioning states that treat our people as human beings.

 It is important for context of this collapse of democracy to understand the violent tragic nature of the USA.
 Vastly more Americans have died at the hands of other Americans than during all the foreign wars, incidents, and conflicts to date combined, making the death of Americans by other Americans sadly one of the oldest, most widespread American traditions, and hardly one that would ever create a lasting nation.

 The death spiral of American democracy is not limited to the scope of LGBT human rights but encompasses such basic things as failure to reach or maintain free, fair, and independent courts, Equal Protection under Law in all its facets, and more.
 Most of the failed states listed at the bottom died (as recently as 2021) as a result of larger issues that terminated democracy in the state.

 For Human Rights

 Worst; Places listed alphabetically)

 New York ***